-NB for the purposes of the policy, the definition of a gypsy and/or traveller is as set out below
+For the purposes of the policy, the definition of a gypsy and/or traveller is as set out below

-"Gypsies and Travellers" means-
+'Gypsies and Travellers' means-

-- a) persons with a cultural tradition of nomadism or of living in a caravan; and - b) all other persons of a nomadic habit of life, whatever their race or origin, including - i) such persons who, on grounds only of their own or their family's or dependant's educational or health needs or old aged, have ceased to travel temporarily or permanently; and - ii) members of an organised group of travelling showpeople or circus people (whether or not travelling as such). - There are a number of gypsy & traveller pitches in North Somerset provided by the council and by Registered Providers that are available to rent.
-Whilst legally allocation of and nomination to these pitches falls outside the scope of the Housing Act 1996 and of our Choice Based Lettings Scheme, the same principles for allocation will apply to those applicants who wish to apply for a pitch. - 6.1.2 Unless otherwise stated below, the terms of the HomeChoice North Somerset Lettings and Assessment Policy will apply.
+- (a) persons with a cultural tradition of nomadism or of living in a caravan; and - (b) all other persons of a nomadic habit of life, whatever their race or origin, including: - (i) such persons who, on grounds only of their own or their family's or dependant's educational or health needs or old aged, have ceased to travel temporarily or permanently; and - (ii) members of an organised group of travelling show people or circus people (whether or not travelling as such). - 6.1.1 There are a number of gypsy & traveller pitches in North Somerset provided by the Council and scheme landlords that are available to rent.
+Whilst legally allocation of and nomination to these pitches falls outside the scope of the Housing Act 1996 and of our Choice Based Lettings Scheme, the same principles for allocation will apply to those applicants who wish to apply for a pitch. - 6.1.2 Unless otherwise stated below, the terms of the Home Choice Policy will apply.